RafaelAlvarezJ/SL-simulator-numba/README.txt

-Streamlines simulator for waterflooding in a quedrant of five-spot pattern, considering two-dimension incompressible flow and no capillary pressure.
+Streamlines simulator for waterflooding in a quadrant of five-spot pattern, considering two-dimension incompressible flow and no capillary pressure.
 Transport calculations are just IMPES calculations (read "Streamlines Simulation: Theory and Practice"), which are faster than conventional finite-difference simulators.